viboes/std-make/doc/proposal/reflection/StructuredBindingRedesign.md

 *product type size*

-* If E is an array type with element type T, equal to the number of elements of E.
+* If `E` is an array type with element type `T`, equal to the number of elements of `E`.
 * Else, if the expression `e.product_type_size()` is a well-formed integral constant expression, equal to `e.product_type_size()`.
-* Else, if all of E's non-static data members and bit-fields shall be public direct members of E or of the same unambiguous public base class of E, E shall not have an anonymous union member, equal to the number of non-static data members of E.
+* Else, if all of `E`'s non-static data members and bit-fields shall be public direct members of `E` or of the same unambiguous public base class of `E`, `E` shall not have an anonymous union member, equal to the number of non-static data members of `E`.
 * Else it is undefined.

 *product type i <sup>th</sup>-element*